 While your review is being processed:

-- You’ll be unable to submit another review until we review your site again.
+- You’ll be unable to submit your site for another review until we've finished this one.

 - The “review pending” label is added to the Ad Experience Report status bar.

 - The Ad Experience Report change log indicates that a review is pending.